tigawanna/table-for-react/README.md

 # table-for-react
 <div align="center">

 This is a basic react html table component with added functionality for doing database operations directly in the table[**table-for-react**](https://github.com/tigawanna/table-for-react) data <br>
 It provides basic displaying ,sorting and editing of json as table rows.<br>
 </div>

-## About
-Created this table due to the lack of a simple-data table with simple controls for inline editing

 ## Installation